 But not just any private cloud.

 The delivery of services from the end user’s perspective had to be fast and seamless with no latency or drag of any kind.
-There’s nothing worse for a designer or engineer than to be working on a modern app like AutoCAD or Revit, be in the home stretch of finalizing a project, and have to deal with jumpy, erratic responses from a mouse or a stylus pen.
+There’s nothing worse for a designer or engineer than working on a modern app like AutoCAD or Revit, being in the home stretch of finalizing a project, and having to deal with jumpy, erratic responses from a mouse or a stylus pen.

 …AND ONE MORE THING

-To make the challenge even more interesting, many of the engineers live in rural areas with sub-standard internet connections.
+To make the challenge even more interesting, many engineers live in rural areas with sub-standard internet connections.